“Startpages” were one of my first web-related hobbies.

-A startpage is the website that appears when you press new tab, you might have that page be set to a search engine, or you might have let your browser keep it's page with news and other widgets.
-All of these pages, so long as they open each and every time you click "new tab", are startpages!
+Put simply, a startpage is the website that appears when you open a new tab, you might have that page be set to a search engine, or you might have let your browser keep it’s page with news and other widgets.
+All of these pages, so long as they open each and every time you click “new tab”, are startpages!

 Why I love startpages

-Startpages are a piece of the old web, the community involved in them holds a very strong bastion of hope that we are still in control of the things we see each day.
+Startpages are a piece of the old web, the creation of a startpage gives me a strong sense of control over my experience in a browser.
 Given a little tech know-how and a tutorial you can create from scratch the most visited website in your browser.

 My current startpage is little more than a few links pointing me to websites I like and projects I am working on, complexity isn’t the appeal here.
 It’s the fact that the thing I see every time I open a new tab was created by me… for me!

-The idea that you are in direct control over the thing you see on your screen is great, it's the highest peak of user control and customizatibility.
+The idea that you are in direct control over the thing you see on your screen is great, it’s a great example of the benefits of user control and customizatibility.

-If you'd like to discover a little more about startpages, you can visit a site I run: stpg.tk or check out the reddit community!
+If you’d like to discover a little more about startpages, you can visit stpg-tk or check out the reddit community!